Vincent9235/Vincent9235/README.md

 - 👋 Hi, I’m @Vincent9235
 - 👀 I’m interested in web developpement and big data
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MongoDB, Node and ReactJS
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: coming soon

 <!---